dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 sidebar_position: 21
 ---

-Deploying Dagster to a Kubernetes cluster is a popular option for maintaining a production Dagster deployment.
-Dagster uses Helm, a package manager for Kubernetes applications, to help manage deploying Dagster to a Kubernetes cluster.
+This guide will walk you through how to run the Dagster-specific components of a Dagster production deployment on a Kubernetes cluster.
+This includes the Dagster daemon, a webserver to serve the Dagster UI, a PostgrSQL container, and your Dagster project user code.

 Dagster provides [Helm charts](https://github.com/dagster-io/dagster/tree/master/helm) for deploying Dagster that you can customize for your specific needs.
 For each Dagster component used by the Helm chart, Dagster publishes a corresponding image to [DockerHub](https://hub.docker.com/u/dagster).

 ## What you'll learn

-- How to get your Dagster project ready to deploy to your Kubernetes cluster
 - How to build a Docker image containing your Dagster project to deploy to your cluster
 - How to access and customize the Dagster-provided Helm charts
 - How to apply the configuration in the Helm charts to your Kubernetes cluster to deploy your Dagster project